-Consultation of indigenous peoples on the draft Law for the Autonomous Development of Indigenous Peoples
+Prior Consultation of indigenous peoples on the drafting of an Autonomous Development of Indigenous Peoples Bill

 Formalization: is the innovation embedded in the constitution or legislation, in an administrative act, or not formalized at all?

 Frequency: how often does the innovation take place: only once, sporadically, or is it permanent or regular?